dubinsky/dubinsky/notes/SystemAdministration/ProxMox.md

 I use this VM to run [[DevPod]] workspaces locally - and to run `docker compose` stacks like [[Frigate]].

-TODO in July 2026 suddenly this VM started hanging up on start!
+TODO in July 2026 suddenly this VM started hanging up on start! - possibly because of the virtfs?

 ## Terminal